rust-stuco/lectures/week1/slides.md

     println!("The value of y is: {y}");
 }
 ```

 * Notice that there is no semicolon after `x + 1`
 * Scopes return the value of their last expression
-* Since functions are scopes, they can also return values!
+* Since functions are scopes, they also return values!

 ---